Skip to main content

 Practical Examples

-Below are real-world scenarios demonstrating when to use each invoice type.
+Below are real-world scenarios showing when to use each invoice type.

 Standard Invoice (380)

-A software provider sends a monthly invoice subscription to the client.
+A software vendor sends a monthly subscription invoice to the customer.

-A consulting firm bills for hours worked on a client project.
+A consulting firm invoices the client for hours worked.

 Credit Note (381)

-Buyer gives the supplier a commission-based credit note (self-billing in DE).
+The buyer issues a commission-based credit note to the supplier (self-billing in DE).

 Correction / Cancellation (384)

-An incorrect invoice is canceled via a new 384 document that references the original.
+An erroneous invoice is cancelled by a new 384 document that references the original.

 Staged Billing (326, 875, 876, 877)